A Convex Obstacle Avoidance Formulation: Experimental Simulations

-\textit{E\Romannum{1}} shows the least amount of penetration in both the nodal and inter-sample, with problems directly solved with the NLP solver, resulting in obstacle-free trajectories.
+$E_\Romannum{1}$ shows the least amount of penetration at both the nodal and inter-sample levels.
 Surprisingly, the RCOA problem solved with SCvx also results in an obstacle-free trajectory.
-In \textit{E\Romannum{2}}, only the EOA and MIOA problems with NLP solver resulted in obstacle-free trajectories, which is to be expected of hard-constrained problems.
+In terms of node violations, the hard-constrained OCPs solved with an NLP solver result in no violations across both environments.
 However, all approaches experience inter-sample penetration at comparable levels.
+The high node count required by the EOA formulation in $E_\Romannum{1}$ is justified compared to $E_\Romannum{2}$ for $P_\Romannum{1}$ problems.
+Despite the increased node count, inter-sample penetration remains compatible across both environments.

-This demonstrates RCOA's ability to generate suitable trajectories, with the worst-case node infraction of $\mathrm{0.057\,m}$.
-Of the three, only MIOA incorporates a formal strategy to mitigate this issue.
-Although RCOA node violations can be corrected (see the following section), inter-sample violations are still possible.
+This demonstrates RCOA's ability to generate suitable trajectories, with the worst-case node infraction of $\mathrm{0.008\,m}$.
+In practice, the minor nodal penetrations inherent to soft-constraint relaxations are readily mitigated by applying a slight geometric inflation to the obstacle boundaries.

-\paragraph{Feasibility Correction Results} From section \ref{subsec:correctionstep}, the prediction horizon, initial condition, and modeling are the same as \textit{E\Romannum{1}} in the previous section.
-The RCOA initial and corrected trajectory is shown in Figure \ref{fig: Correction example 2 of 2}, along with EOA formulation's trajectory.
-Initially, several temporal nodes penetrate the obstacles (obstacles 1 and 2), but after formulating the second problem with the constraints of \eqref{ConstCorrection}, the corrected results show no nodal penetrations.

-Although the updated trajectory avoids node violations, inter-sample violations may still occur.
-To further enhance feasibility, the formulation could be refined to ensure collision avoidance between samples by constraining the nodes before and after the obstacle in a similar manner.

-The mean execution time of the solver is listed in Table~\ref{tbl:E1, total runtime}, \(\textit{E\Romannum{1}-C\Romannum{2}-P1}\), after solving the problem 100 times.
-The results highlight an advantage of the RCOA formulation near infeasible trajectories.
-With RCOA, solving both problems, on average, takes less than half a second.
-Compared to the EOA formulation, a less conservative obstacle definition takes more than 10 seconds on average.